salaboy/jbcnconf-2017-emergency-dispatcher/README.md

 Alternatively, you can use the Chrome (extension) POSTman collection that you can found in root directory.

-To Access Eureka Service registry you can go to http://localhost:9393/dashboard To access Zuul (Gateway) routes you can access: http://localhost:8080/routes
+To access Eureka Service registry you can go to http://localhost:9393/dashboard To access Zuul (Gateway) routes you can go to: http://localhost:8080/routes To access Zipkin (Tracer) UI you can go to:  http://localhost: